 Are you looking to get yourself and your family healthy this year?
-How about involve your pet too by joining our weigh in Wednesdays, these sessions are run by our veterinary surgeon Abby.
-Our very own weight watchers for dogs and cats, the sessions are free of charge and very informative.
+We offer our very own weight watchers for dogs and cats, the sessions are free of charge and very informative.

 Dore & Totley Veterinary have teamed up with Hill's™, a leading pet food company, to run an in practice weight loss club, especially for your cats and dogs!
 You will get all the support and guidance you need in helping your pet shift those extra pounds which will help your pet live a healthy life.